Copyright for your business

 If you're relying on certain exceptions to copy someone else's work, it may be necessary for you to sufficiently acknowledge their work.
 For example, where you have copied all or a substantial part of a work for the purposes of criticism or review, or where the use was for the purposes of news reporting.
 However, such acknowledgement is not required where it is impossible for reasons of practicality.

 Exceptions if you own copyright

 If someone wants to use your work and you are the copyright owner, in most cases, you will be able to prohibit or license such use.

 However, you should check that the use doesn't fall within one of the exceptions to copyright.
 If it does, the user may be within their rights to use your work without your permission or licence.

 If you believe that a copyright exception doesn't apply and that your rights may have been infringed, you may need to consider if enforcement actions are appropriate.
 For guidance on this, see how to enforce your copyright.

-Some areas of copyright law have been affected by EU Exit from 1 January 2021.
-For current information on these, see: changes to copyright law from 1 January 2021.
+Some areas of copyright law have been affected by EU Exit.
+For current information on these, see: protecting copyright in the UK and EU.